BenPettifer/Minecraft/installing software for minecraft.md

 # Installing Minecraft for python!
 If you want to install minecraft for python you are going to need some tools:
 * git (a versioning software used for storing different versions of a program)
-* A text editor (Visual Studio code, Vim, Emacs, Idle) that is used for modifying the code of the game
+* A text editor (Visual Studio code) that is used for modifying the code of the game
-* Python the programming language used for creating this version of Minecraft
+* Python 2 the programming language used for creating this version of Minecraft
-* Pyglet a special addon for Python.
+* Pyglet 1.3.0 a special addon for Python for doing graphics.

 ----
 ## Installing Python: